 When you feel like a goddess, there’s no harm in adding a few braid charms.
 Metallic colors always stand out.
 However, for brunettes, the warm tone in gold looks extra stunning against cool-dark tresses.

 Don’t know whether you like your hair in a bun or down?
-Don’t worry, you can have the best of both worlds.
-Just make sure to ask your braider to create a pattern that’ll let you pull part of your hair up when you need to.
+Don’t worry; you can have the best of both worlds.
+Just make sure to ask your braider to create a pattern that will let you pull part of your hair up when you need to.

 They say beauty is found in symmetry.
-You might as well apply that theory to goddess braids as well.
+You might as well apply that theory to goddess braids, too.
 For a touch of uniqueness, make sure to add an accent box braid on each side.

-If you’ve gone blonde and want to take a break from dye, braids are a great option.
-Simply ask for straight back cornrows and swoop your long ends into a low knot bun.
+If you want to keep it classic, braids are a great option.
+Simply ask for straight-back cornrows and swoop your long ends into a low knot bun.
 You can also create a contrast with differently toned extensions.

 If you want to make the biggest statement you possibly can, this ultra-high-top braid style is worth considering.
-It’s artsy, it’s intriguing.
+It’s both artsy and intriguing.
 Though, you might want to make sure you duck before you enter through a door.

 Braiding your hair could mean saying goodbye to your regular hair for a few weeks.
 If you feel like you’ll miss your locks, you don’t need to braid all the way down.
 Curly q’s look extra stunning with this look.